 This post will show you how to install any version of Windows from one USB flash drive.

 See this post if you receive Windows cannot be installed to this disk.
 The selected disk is of the GPT partition style while installing Windows 10.
-If you have any questions, feel free to visit our Windows 10 Forums.

 How to directly clean install Windows 10 without upgrading first may also interest you.
 Windows OEM computer users always have the option to Restore Factory Image.